wilschmidtt/UC-Davis-DataFest-2019-Wine-Catalog-Section-Classification/README.md

     different clusters, then you can enter the name of the cluster in question, and it will be broken down into its constituent sub- clusters.
 A .png for each of the scatter plots created will be saved within the working directory.
     - You may re-run iteration 3 on any of the clusters as many times as desired.
-* If you wish to see the actually scan of the catalog in question, the link will automatically be coppied to your clipboard and you can simply paste to your browser.
+* If you wish to see the actual scan of the catalog in question, the link will automatically be coppied to your clipboard and you can simply paste to your browser.
   - NOTE: The website can only be accessed if you are using a UC Davis VPN
 * This program can be run on each individual catalog.
 To figure out the ID of the catalog in question, go to line 42 of the program.
 By